How to Make Permanent Changes-

 We (eventually) get the joy that comes with victory over our flesh-

 Giving up control is profoundly unpleasant.
-Nobody likes giving up or giving in and essentially admitting failure.
+Nobody likes giving up or giving in.
+Surrendering is essentially admitting failure.
 Nonetheless, it is the only way to overcome certain sins, bad habits and life-controlling behaviors.
 There are simply some things we can never do on our own.
 That said, the joy we experience when it finally dawns on us that we no longer feel any desire or compulsion to indulge in the garbage that was ruining our lives is totally worth the cost to our pride.

 And finally: